Affordable Home Development Program

 A: There are two separate loan agreements in the AHDP.
 The first is between the City and the developer which will be in the form of a no interest forgivable loan.
 The loan will be forgiven as the developer constructs and sells Affordable Homes.
 The second loan agreement will be between the City and each individual Affordable Homebuyer in the form of a secondary lien which will be forgiven over a five-year affordability period.

-Q: Would the construction loans be forgiven be on a pro rata basis? -
+Q: Would the construction loans be forgiven on a pro-rata basis? -

 A. Yes.
 Additionally, each construction loan will be negotiated in an individual legal review process.